2024

 In the laboratory classes, students solve programming and theoretical exercises, related to the topics of the lectures.

-Student work assessment is performed by means of one or more programming assignments, and of either midterm written tests or a final exam.
+Student work assessment is performed by means of three programming assignments, to be handed in during classes, and of either midterm written tests or a final exam.
+Grading of the assignments is subject to a direct examination of the student's performance, which may take place during the period for final assessment.